 I do think its hefty page count, 674 pages, will deter a lot of would-be readers, unfortunately.
 It is amply illustrated—and in full color!—but most of the images are thumbnail-size, so the heft is mainly text.
 To trim it down, I think he could have done away with the Madonna and Child artworks, the standalone Gabriel statues, and St. Luke painting the Virgin, focusing more strictly on Annunciation artworks, of which there is an abundant supply.
 And occasionally I felt that too much context was given on the history of certain churches and the backgrounds of interviewees.
 But my interest was sustained.
 I found myself looking forward to each new chapter, to see what new artworks and facets of the Annunciation would be revealed.
 The integration of historical and practical theology, art commentary, and personal story (the author’s and that of all those who participated in his project) is a hallmark of the book.

-From a functionality standpoint, I wish there was a list of figures, and an index—at the very least, of the names of interviewees.
+From a functionality standpoint, I wish there was an index—at the very least, of the names of interviewees.
 I also wish source citations were provided for the quotes not from interviews, as the author quotes church fathers, pastors, and others, giving only inexact references like “a professor quoted on a British Library blog” (317), or “Athanasius said . . .”; interviewees also make statements that I wish I could more easily follow up on, like “Emil Brunner, the Swiss theologian, said that if there was a virgin birth, it was a secondary miracle compared to the primary miracle of the birth of the Son of God” (484).